Natasha Watley: College career

-Notching her second-longest streak, Watley began a 29-consecutive-game hit streak on February 1 until March 9.
-Watley hit .543 (56/103) and had 24 RBIs, two home runs, three triples and 7 doubles.
+Notching her second-longest streak, Watley began a 29-consecutive-game hit streak from February 1 until March 9.
+Watley hit .543 (56/103) and had 24 RBIs, two home runs, three triples, and 7 doubles.
 She also had a slugging percentage of .747% and overall her streak was 6th best for the NCAA.

 Watley was named to the WCWS All-Tournament Team, hitting over .450 for the Bruins.

 Again earning a place on the All-American team, she added the 2003 Pac-10 Player of the Year, won the Honda Sports Award as the nation's best softball player, and the Honda Cup as the nation's top female athlete.
 Watley ranked top-10 in school season categories of batting average, hits, on-base percentage and stolen bases.

 From January 31 to February 28, she had her third-longest hit streak at 19 consecutive games.
 She hit .500 (30/60) with 21 RBIs, two home runs, a triple and 4 doubles.
 On April 30, Watley batted in a career-high 5 RBIs on two home runs to defeat the Washington Huskies.

 At the year's WCWS, Watley was again named to the All-Tournament Team, batting over .400 with 3 RBIs and slugging over .550%.
 The Bruins made it into their third finale with Watley and claimed the no-hit win over Kelly Anderson and the California Golden Bears on May 26.
 Watley went 2/5 with a triple.

 In her four years as a starter for the Bruins, she finished tops in career hits, triples, runs and stolen bases.
 She ranked second in career batting average (.450) and top-10 in doubles and on-base percentages.
 Watley holds the single-season record for hits (112) and is currently ranked fourth in Pac-10 history.
 Watley is listed seventh on the all-time NCAA record books with 115 hits in a single season.
 She was also the first UCLA Bruin to have two 100+ hit seasons.
 She overall ranks top-10 in career hits.